 The birth rate, measured as the “general fertility rate,” is the annual number of births per 1,000 women ages 15 to 44.
 The fertility rate was 58.3 births per 1,000 women in 2019, a record low for the United States.

-This has worsened the age dependency ratio.
-That’s the number of seniors in a population divided by the number of working age people.
+This figure has worsened the old-age dependency ratio.
+That’s the number of seniors in a population divided by the number of working-age people.
 That number has doubled since 1950.
 It increases the costs of Social Security and health care to society.

 Why U.S. Birth Rates Are Falling

 U.S. birth rates are falling for three reasons:

 1. Teenage Pregnancy Is Dropping